 Function of Prophet and Messenger

 The definition of the Prophet is found in many verses of the Quran while God has also exactly described the function of “Prophet” and “Messenger” to understand the difference between these two terms as found in the following verse:

-[33:7] And we took from the prophets their covenant, and from you (Muhammad), and from Noah, Abraham, Moses, and Jesus the son of Mary.
-And we took from them a solemn covenant.
+[33:7] And when we have taken their covenant from the prophets, and from you (Muhammad), and from Noah, Abraham, Moses, and Jesus, son of Mary.
+And we have taken a solemn covenant from them.

-According to the verse, 3:81, the Prophet delivers the scripture while the Messenger is commissioned by God to deliver other form of message, but for sure he does not bring a scripture.
-However, since both the prophet and the messenger deliver God’s message, every “Prophet” is a messenger but not every “Messenger” is a prophet.
+According to the verse, 3:81, the prophet delivers the scripture while the messenger is commissioned by God to deliver other form of message, but for sure he does not bring a scripture.
+Since both the prophet and the messenger deliver God’s message, every “prophet” is a messenger but not every “messenger” is a prophet.
 It is noteworthy that it is not logical that God will give a scripture to a prophet, then ask him to keep it exclusively for himself, as claimed by some Muslim scholars referring to the following verses (2:42, 2:146, 2:159):